Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Introduction

 \section{Introduction}

-The cold dark matter (CDM) scenario is tied to hierarchical structure formation \cite{Peebles1982,BlumenthalEtAl1984,PressEtAl1974,BondEtAl1991a,LaceyEtAl1993,MoEtAl2010}, in which small-scale halos much smaller than typical galaxies collapse first in a denser universe and then larger and larger halos assemble through mergers and accretion.
+The cold dark matter (CDM) scenario is tied to the theory of hierarchical structure formation \cite{Peebles1982,BlumenthalEtAl1984,PressEtAl1974,BondEtAl1991a,LaceyEtAl1993,MoEtAl2010}, in which small-scale halos, much smaller than typical galaxies, collapse first in the denser and younger universe before larger and larger halos assemble through mergers and accretion.
 Consequently, the distribution of dark matter (DM) in galactic halos such as that of the Milky Way (MW) is expected to exhibit inhomogeneities in the form of smaller structures spanning a wide range of masses.
 Although subject to tidal stripping, a significant fraction of these subhalos are to survive and populate their host galaxies in number, as explicitly verified in cosmological simulations down to their numerical resolution limits \cite{GaoEtAl2004,DiemandEtAl2007,SpringelEtAl2008,AnguloEtAl2009}.